Meyniel's conjecture holds for random d-regular graphs: Proof of Theorem ---sparse case

 We may assume $r\ge 1$ since otherwise there is nothing to prove.
-Expose the neighbourhood of $V'$ in $\P_{n,d+1}$ in breadth-first search style out to distance $r$.
-To do this, there are $r$ rounds ($i=0,1,\ldots, r-1$), and in round $i$ the unexposed points in vertices in $L_i$ are exposed one by one.
-Each point whose pair is exposed is also called exposed, and every vertex containing an exposed point is called exposed.
-When one of the points, say $u$, is exposed in round $i$, the second point of its pair, say $u'$, is chosen uniformly at random from the remaining unexposed points.
-The vertex containing $u'$ must be in $L_{i+1}$ if it was not already exposed.
+Expose the neighbourhood of $V'$ in $\P_{n,d+1}$ in breadth-first search style out to distance $r$, in the following manner.
+Initially, all vertices in $L_0=V'$ are called \emph{exposed}, but not the points in them.
+During the process, some points will become exposed, and any vertex containing an exposed point will automatically be called exposed.
+There are $r$ rounds ($i=0,1,\ldots, r-1$), and in round $i$, the unexposed points in vertices in $L_i$ are exposed one by one.
+To expose a point, say $u$, in $L_i$, requires choosing the second point of its pair, say $u'$, uniformly at random from the remaining unexposed points; $u'$ is then also called exposed.
+(See the description above of how we can choose the pairs in the pairing model.)
+The vertex containing $u'$ must be in $L_{i+1}$ if it was not already exposed at the start of that round (that is, if it does not belong to $L_i$).
 For our initial examination, we terminate this exposure process after the completion of round $r-1$.